We may earn commissions when you buy from links on our site. Why you can trust us.

 Fortunately, there are a number of great sites online that take the hassle out of finding and sending the perfect card.
-Whether you want to send an ecard by email or by postal mail, or use your home printer for hand delivery, these sites cut out the legwork and let you focus on what you're trying to say—rather than remembering where you put that book of stamps.
+Whether you want to send an ecard by email or by postal mail, or use your home printer for hand delivery, these sites cut out the legwork and let you focus on what you're trying to say.

 Despite some high-tech features, these are pretty traditional greeting cards: don't expect to find anything you wouldn't see on the shelves at Hallmark.

 Membership is required to send cards and starts at $6.99 for a single month or as little as $1.67 per month if you sign up for two years.
 Benefits include unlimited cards, card scheduling for up to a year in advance, address book, digital delivery via email or Facebook and the ability to attach a gift or gift card to your ecard.

 Card types: Ecards sent via email or through Facebook, cards you can personalize and print at home